petamoriken/float16/index.md

 ### Pre-transpiled JavaScript files (CommonJS, IIFE)

-`lib/` and `browser/` directories in the npm package have JavaScript files already transpiled, whose target are
+`lib/` and `browser/` directories in the npm package have JavaScript files already transpiled, and they have been tested automatically in the following environments

+* Node.js Active LTS
 * Firefox: last 2 versions and ESR
 * Chrome: last 2 versions
 * Edge: last 2 versions
 * Safari: last 2 versions

-If you want to build it yourself using bundler to support older browsers, transpile the JavaScript files in the `src/` directory.

 ## API